jacobvarner/100-days-of-code/r1-log.md

 ### R1D33

 Finished the [Flexbox Cheat Sheet](https://codepen.io/jacobvarner/pen/VBEWyb) for my reference later.
 The last few sections were straightforward to fill out, but I got stuck on trying to make my links in the footer rotate like the navigation links but eventually figured out that I couldn't use transform on the inline element.

+### R1D34

+I started and finished the CSS Grid lessons on freeCodeCamp.
+It seems like a pretty powerful addition to CSS and I can totally see it making my life easier for basic websites going forward.
+The downside might be that it gives a lot of wholistic control and might seem a little overkill for a lot of projects.
+It'll certainly take a new way of thinking when designing websites.